DS4SD/docling/docs/supported_formats.md

-Docling can parse various documents formats into a unified representation (Docling document), which it can export to different formats too — check out [Architecture](./concepts/architecture.md) for more details.
+Docling can parse various documents formats into a unified representation (Docling Document), which it can export to different formats too — check out [Architecture](./concepts/architecture.md) for more details.

 Below you can find a listing of all supported input and output formats.